ApryseSDK/pdftron-flutter/API.md

 ```

 #### gotoNextPage
 Go to the next page of the document.
-If on last page, it would stay on last page.
+If on last page, it will stay on last page.

 Returns a Future.